This post has been updated on October 31, 2023

 1 – Reputation Management

-It’s important to take just a moment to underscore what this list is: a ranking of priorities for your digital marketing efforts.
+It’s important to take just a moment to underscore what this marketing tasks list is: a ranking of priorities for your digital marketing efforts.
 Your business may have other priorities that, overall, rank higher.
 For example, if you run a restaurant, you might consider food quality or cleanliness to be your highest priority; if your business is a cab company, then keeping cars operational is going to be one of your most important considerations; if you’re a doctor, it’s the health of your patients.

 Reputation management is so vital that when we pick up a new client, it is the very first thing we look at.
-It is so important to a company’s success in today’s business landscape that we actually built an entirely new specialized service around it.
+It is so important to a company’s success in today’s business landscape that we built an entirely new specialized service around it.